Pumpkin Banana Muffins

 Ingredients & Substitutions

-These are the main ingredients and substitutions.
+These are the main ingredients and substitutions for pumpkin banana muffins.
 See recipe card below for full recipe and ingredients list.

 Use ripe bananas for best results.
 They are naturally more sweet and easily mashed.
 Look for bananas that are yellow with brown spots.
 Blackened bananas are too ripe for this recipe.